-Each eAMP1-S8/16-2MDA model is differentiated by the monitoring interfaces that it can support.
+Each eAMP1-8M/16M model is differentiated by the monitoring interfaces that it can support.
 The function of each connector on the rear panels is described in the next section.
 The following is a summary of the monitoring capabilities of each model:

-- eAMP1-S8-2MDA: The eAMP1-S8-2MDA can monitor up to 8 channels selected from its input sources.
+- eAMP1-8M: The eAMP1-8M can monitor up to 8 channels selected from its input sources.
 It contains two 3G/HD/SD SDI inputs and outputs, along with a selected output for the chosen SDI input.
-It contains an Unbalanced Analog input pair on RCA connectors.
-It contains eight Balanced Analog inputs and outputs on two female DB-25 connectors.
-It contains 4 AES3id inputs and outputs on two HD-15 connectors.
-As with all models, it contains a pair of Analog XLR outputs for the program being monitored. - eAMP1-S16-2MDA: The eAMP1-S16-2MDA can monitor up to 16 channels selected from its input sources.
+As with all models, it contains a pair of Analog XLR outputs for the program being monitored or for your choice of any input channels. - eAMP1-16M: The eAMP1-16M can monitor up to 16 channels selected from its input sources.
 It contains two 3G/HD/SD SDI inputs and outputs, along with a selected output for the chosen SDI input.
-It contains an Unbalanced Analog input pair on RCA connectors.
-It contains eight Balanced Analog inputs and outputs on two female DB-25 connectors.
-It contains 4 AES3id inputs and outputs on two HD-15 connectors.
-As with all models, it contains a pair of Analog XLR outputs for the program being monitored.
+As with all models, it contains a pair of Analog XLR outputs for the program being monitored or for your choice of any input channels.